 The people spoke “kaba Türkçe” or “rough Turkish” which was a language much closer to the roots of the Turkic language.
 It was this “rough Turkish” that later served as a basis for the modern Turkish language when reforms were made in the 20th century.

-The Ottoman Empire And Its Influence On The Turkish Language
+The Ottoman Empire And Its Influences On The Turkish Language

 Although these were the languages spoken by most people, the elite spoke Ottoman Turkish, which was a version of refined Oghuz Turkish with a lot of vocabulary and grammar implemented from Arabic and Persian.